5 min read

 - The transaction is broadcasted across the network using an Ethereum node

 - The transaction execution is idle until the transaction is mined and added to the block or replaced/canceled.

 Now let's take everything that we've learned and see it in action.
-We'll easily set up an Ethereum node with QuickNode and use it to retrieve a transaction by its hash.
-If you already have an account, navigate to the Endpoints page and fire up a Ethereum mainnet node.
+We'll easily set up an Ethereum endpoint with QuickNode and use it to retrieve a transaction by its hash.
+If you already have an account, navigate to the Endpoints page and fire up an Ethereum mainnet endpoint.
 Otherwise, create an account on our signup page.

 Viewing Transaction Data Programmatically

 Start by opening up your terminal window and run the command curl (check if you have proper dependencies).
 If you get the response `curl: try 'curl --help' or 'curl --manual' for more information`, great you have the required dependencies and can run the curl code below.

 Copy the code below and replace the URL placeholder with your QuickNode endpoint.
 Paste the modified code into your terminal and hit enter.